elunna/nerfhack-changelog/README.md

 * The second fake wizard level has been removed.
 * The portal to the Wizard's Tower can appear in Gehennom levels 10-17.
 * The wizard's tower has been extracted to its own branch (xNetHack/EvilHack)
-* Random item generation has roughly cut in half for Gehennom fill levels.
 * The structure of Gehennom now roughly follows the SLASH'EM template

 ### The Wizard's Tower Overhaul